shashwathbc/kutumb-assignment/kutumb-app/README.md

 1) Login Page : User can add his unique username and the password to login is : 1234
+2) Quote Creation Page : where user can add image , text and then upload
-2) Quote Listing Page :
+3) Quote Listing Page :
     -where all the quotes which is added are mapped and listed -It has a + floating button using which the user will be redirected to quote creation page
     -At bottom it has a load more button using which the user can scroll through the rest of the content
-    - Also has a Header section with logout option 3)Quote Creation Page : where user can add image , text and then upload
+    - Also has a Header section with logout option

 ## TO GET STARTED WITH THIS PROJECT: